Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Numerical Simulations

-We carried out numerical simulations for the CKM \eqref{eqn:dsys} on the three types of graphs with $n=1000$, $V_1=b_0=1$ and $V_0=1$ using the DOP853 solver \cite{HNW93}.
+We performed numerical simulations for the CKM \eqref{eqn:dsys} on the three types of graphs with $n=1000$, $V_1=b_0=1$ and $V_0=1$ using the DOP853 solver \cite{HNW93}.
 We also chose $K=0.5$ and $a=1$ for case~(i), and $K=0.5$ and $a=0.5$ for cases~(ii) and (iii).
-The continuous solution \eqref{eqn:csol1} does not exist in the CL \eqref{eqn:csys} with $b_1,b_0=0$, in cases~(i)-(iii) since $pK/a=0.5<2/\pi=0.63661\ldots$ (see Remark~\ref{rmk:4a}).
+The continuous solution $u=U(x)+V(t)$ does not exist in the CL \eqref{eqn:csys} with $b_1,b_0=0$, in cases~(i)-(iii) since $pK/a=0.5<2/\pi=0.63661\ldots$ (see Remark~\ref{rmk:4a}).
 The initial values $u_i^n(0)$, $i\in[n]$ were independently randomly chosen according to the uniform distribution on $[-\pi, \pi]$.

-Figures~\ref{fig:5b}(a), (b) and (c) show the time-histories of every 100th node (from 50th to 950th) in cases~(i), (ii) and (iii), respectively, for $b_1=0.2$, in which the asymptotically stable solution \eqref{eqn:csol1} exists in the CL \eqref{eqn:csys}.
+In Figs.~\ref{fig:5b}(a), (b) and (c), we give the time-histories of every 100th node (from 50th to 950th) in cases~(i), (ii) and (iii), respectively, for $b_1=0.2$, in which the asymptotically stable solution $u=U(x)+V(t)$ exists in the CL \eqref{eqn:csys}.
 The ordinates represent the deviations of the responses from the desired motion, $u_i^n(t)-V(t)$.
 We observe that the responses rapidly converge to the synchronized solution around the desired motion, as predicted theoretically in Sections~3 and 5.

-In Figs.~\ref{fig:5c}(a), (b) and (c), the deviations of the responses from the desired motion at time $t=100$, which may be regarded as the steady states from Fig.~\ref{fig:5b}, are plotted for cases~(i), (ii) and (iii), respectively.
-Here the same initial condition and value of $b_1$ as in Fig.~\ref{fig:5b} were used.
-The blue line in each figure represents the corresponding theoretical predictions computed from the synchronized solution \eqref{eqn:csol1} in the CL \eqref{eqn:csys}.
-The agreement between the numerical results and theoretical predictions is excellent for cases~(i) and (ii) in Fig.~\ref{fig:5c}(a) and (b), and good for case~(iii) in Fig.~\ref{fig:5c}(c) although some fluctuations due to randomness are found in the latter.
-Thus, we observe that the synchronized solution \eqref{eqn:csol1} behaves as it is an asymptotically stable one in the CKM \eqref{eqn:dsys}.
+Figures~\ref{fig:5c}(a), (b) and (c) plot the deviations of the responses from the desired motion at $t=100$ for cases~(i), (ii) and (iii), respectively.
+These states are regarded as steady states in view of Fig.~\ref{fig:5b}.
+The initial condition and $b_1$ are chosen as in Fig.~\ref{fig:5b}.
+The blue line in each panel gives the corresponding theoretical prediction computed from the synchronized solution $u=U(x)+V(t)$ in the CL \eqref{eqn:csys}.
+In Figs.~\ref{fig:5c}(a) and (b), corresponding to cases~(i) and (ii), the numerical results are in excellent agreement with the theoretical predictions.
+In Fig.~\ref{fig:5c}(c), corresponding to case~(iii), the agreement remains good, although random fluctuations are visible.
+Thus, we observe that the synchronized solution $u=U(x)+V(t)$ behaves as it is an asymptotically stable one in the CKM \eqref{eqn:dsys}.

 Figures~\ref{fig:5d}(a), (b) and (c) display the maximal and minimal deviations of the steady-state responses from the desired motion in cases~(i), (ii) and (iii), respectively, when the feedback gain $b_1$ is varied.
 The blue line in each figure represents the corresponding theoretical predictions $\pm\Delta u$ with